tooloora

 Does editing metadata change the pages?

-No. Only the document information is updated; the page content stays exactly the same.
+No. Only the document information is updated; the page content stays exactly the same — that also holds when you remove all metadata at once.